Blog

 Faulty electrical connections and worn-out components are not just inefficient, they can be a serious safety hazard.
 During a maintenance check, a technician will tighten connections, measure voltage, and inspect capacitors and contactors for wear and tear.
 They will also calibrate your thermostat to make sure it’s reading the temperature correctly and signaling the system properly.
 An inaccurate thermostat can lead to your AC running too often or not enough, wasting energy and creating an uncomfortable environment.
 These checks are crucial for keeping your system running safely and smoothly.

-Inspect Ductwork and the Outdoor Unit
+Examine Ductwork for Leaks and Clear the Outdoor Unit

 Your ductwork is the delivery system for all that cool air.
 If it has leaks, cracks, or poor connections, a significant amount of cooled air can escape into walls and ceilings instead of reaching your workspace.
 This leads to uneven temperatures and sky-high energy bills.
 A professional inspection can identify and seal these leaks.
 It’s also important to keep the area around your outdoor condenser unit clear of leaves, debris, and overgrown plants.
 This ensures proper airflow, which is essential for the unit to release heat and operate efficiently.